TAbdiukov/TAbdiukov.github.io/content/post/2023-12-14-laser-eye-surgery-exp/index.md

 3. They told me to look at the blinking LED light of the laser and began a 10-second countdown to turn on the laser.
 4. When the laser was turned on, an unpleasant burnt smell appeared, and this is normal.
 The laser itself is very loud.
 The laser was on for 10-15 seconds, and within the eye the round LED light began to turn into a kind of snowflake.
 ![snowflake on laser](./snowflake.webp)
-5. Next, a temporary lens is put on the eye
+5. Next, a temporary lens is put on the eye.

 *(Then, we repeated these steps with the second eye)*